arashnm80/arashnm80.github.io/handbook.md

 ## Head
 ### C'est ma vie
-Whatever this is, this is mine. <br>
+Whatever this is, this is mine.

 This is my life.
 This is my time.
 This is my responsibility.